Hello, we are Brian and Barbara.

 We would also expect you to help with the domestic chores, such as helping tidying up after meal times, cleanliness of your room and bathroom, taking rubbish to the bins, the usual day to day chores.
 We don't expect to clean up after workaways.
 We expect workaways to launder their bedding and towels on the last day and at least hang it up to dry.
 Also to clean the bedroom and bathroom thoroughly.
 We are not running a hotel and it defeats the object if we have to do a chambermaid service after people have left.

 It is important that workaways that come here have common sense and do not need telling over and over what and where things are and have to be told what needs doing on a day to day basis.
 To us it is obvious that terraces need sweeping, walls need wiping down, poo needs picking up.
-If something looks dirty we shouldn´t need to say to clean it.
+If something looks dirty we shouldn´t need to ask for it to be cleaned.
 We also do not want workaways that are not able to do a good days volunteering.
 Over the years there have been people here that when they are gone we can not see what they achieved and that makes us feel a bit used.
 In exchange, for those that do do a good days volunteering, there will be lunches out, trips around and nice food and wine or beer.
 We see workaways as a two way street, we will happily give to those that give in return.
 We have had lots of workaways here who have left us really sad when it is time to say goodbye, sadly though there have been some that we have been keen to see the back of!

 We like to start by 9am and we finish around 2pm and have lunch.
 We usually stop for a break mid morning.
 Some days though, depending on what´s happening we may finish earlier or occasionally later.
 Sometimes we finish earlier and all go off out somewhere even if it is only to the vet or the shops!